dankogai/js-combinatorics/README.md

 Creates a generator which generates the permutation of _ary_ with _nelem_ elements.
 When _nelem_ is ommited, _ary_.length is used.

+#### Combinatrics.cartesianProduct( _ary0_, ...)

+Creates a generator which generates the cartesian product of the arrays.
+All arguments must be arrays with more than one element.

 ### Generator Methods

 All generators have following methods: